Beaver Falls Cutlery Company: Samuel Mason

+The Beaver Falls Courier (1875–1879) wrote that in 1866 Binns and Mason established the company, whose capital, it said, was then $1 million.
+It continued: "A few years ago the spot which is now occupied by the town was a barren and desolated tract of land.
+The upper part was a forest, within whose rocky barriers scarcely a house was seen."

 Mason was director of Binns & Mason for three years between 1866 and 1869.
 When he and Binns started the company, recruitment of skilled workers from their home town of Sheffield was facilitated by the Sheffield Outrages.
 That was the term for the strife between cutlers and management due to cramped and dangerous conditions.
 It also described the murder of some non-union workers in 1854 from which worker unrest escalated into the blowing up of houses with gunpowder in 1866.
 Following Harmony's takeover, Mason continued at Beaver Falls Cutlery Company as superintendent of cutlery.
 In 1870, his three younger sons Henry, William and Joseph were also working at the plant as foreman, machinist and worker respectively.
 In that year his personal estate was valued at $5,000.

 Mason was against slavery, and said on the subject: "I gave my first son, who for four years combated the enemy on the battlefield.
 I am not sorry for the act."
 In 1875 he returned to Sheffield where he lived at 120 Westbar, and by 1876 was regularly writing letters to English newspapers on the subject of cutlery manufacture in America, and on the virtues of trade protectionism by America.
 In 1875 Mason became a boot and shoe dealer, running the American Shoe Store at 120 Westbar, Sheffield.
 On 11 June 1879 he filed a petition for bankruptcy, having liabilities of £800.
 His date of death is unknown, however there was a meeting of his creditors on 1 July 1879, declaring his debts of £537 14s 6d, and assets of £91 11s.